 - Must have completed a 40-hour introduction to hyperbaric medicine course.

-Currently, blocks 1, 2, 3, 4, 6, 7, 8, and 9 are released.
-A schedule for the release of the additional blocks, as well as the case presentations/write-ups, will be released shortly, along with a schedule for the case conferences.
+Currently, all blocks (1 through 9) are released.
+A schedule for the case presentations/write-ups, will be released shortly, along with a schedule for the case conferences.

 SNAPSHOT: Components of the UHMS PATH

 - Self-directed learning